BackofenLab/CRISPRcasIdentifier/README.md

 docker pull padilha/crispr-cas-identifier:1.0.0
 ```

-Inside CRISPRcasIdentifier's folder, run the docker image.
+Inside CRISPRcasIdentifier's directory, run the docker image.

 ```
 docker run --rm -v "$(pwd):/home/crispr/CRISPRcasIdentifier" -it padilha/crispr-cas-identifier:1.0.0 /bin/bash
 ```

-Since we are using the volume option (-v), CRISPRcasIdentifier's folder will be shared between the host machine and the docker container.
+Since we are using the volume option (-v), CRISPRcasIdentifier's directory will be shared between the host machine and the docker container.
 Thus, there is no need to move files from one to the other.

 After this step, everything should be set up and you can skip to [How to use](#how-to-use).

 #### Build the image

-Inside CRISPRcasIdentifier's folder, build the image from the Dockerfile.
+Inside CRISPRcasIdentifier's directory, build the image from the Dockerfile.

 ```
 docker build -t crispr-cas-identifier .
 ```

-Inside CRISPRcasIdentifier's folder, run the docker image.
+Inside CRISPRcasIdentifier's directory, run the docker image.

 ```
 docker run --rm -v "$(pwd):/home/crispr/CRISPRcasIdentifier" -it crispr-cas-identifier:latest /bin/bash
 ```

-Since we are using the volume option (-v), CRISPRcasIdentifier's folder will be shared between the host machine and the docker container.
+Since we are using the volume option (-v), CRISPRcasIdentifier's directory will be shared between the host machine and the docker container.
 Thus, there is no need to move files from one to the other.

 After this step, everything should be set up and you can skip to [How to use](#how-to-use).